-This application consists of Conditional Use and Site Plan and Design Review approval for a 25-bed expansion of an existing 5-room adult care home into a 30-bed, 17,728 square foot residential care facility for elderly and memory care.
+This application consists of Conditional Use and Site Plan and Design Review approval for a 25-bed expansion of an existing 5-room adult care home into a 30-bed, 17,240 square foot residential care facility for elderly and memory care.
 The property is zoned R-10 Low-Density Residential, and the site is 23,886 square feet in area (0.5 acres).

-Several public comments from adjacent neighbors were received, with concerns about the compatibility of the proposed building mass and height with the existing singlefamily neighborhood and character, impacts to parking, safe access to the street, general livability, setbacks, privacy, impacts to property values, traffic and road safety concerns, demolition and construction noise issues, tree and vegetation removal, and loss of visibility and light.

-Three public comments were received in support of the application.
+Public comments have been received concerning compatibility of the proposed building mass and height with the existing adjacent single-family neighborhood and character, impacts to parking, safe access to the street, general livability, setbacks, privacy, impacts to property values, traffic and road safety concerns, demolition and construction noise, tree and vegetation removal, and loss of visibility and light due to shade.
+Public comments have also been received in support of the application.
+As discussed in the attached staff report findings the Applicant has adequately addressed all the Planning Commission's concerns.
+The applicant has granted a third extension of the decision deadline for this application to March 15, 2021.